Akil Baddoo Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective nine K/9, which ranks 12th in MLB.
+- The pitching staff for the Orioles has a collective nine K/9, which ranks 14th in the league.

-- The Orioles' 4.32 team ERA ranks 16th among all league pitching staffs.
+- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.20).

-- Orioles pitchers combine to rank 16th in baseball in home runs surrendered (23 total, 1.2 per game).
+- The Orioles rank 15th in baseball in home runs given up (27 total, 1.1 per game).

-- Rodriguez (0-0 with a 6.91 ERA and 19 strikeouts in 14 1/3 innings pitched) gets the start for the Orioles, his fourth of the season.
+- Gibson makes the start for the Orioles, his sixth of the season.
+He is 4-0 with a 3.60 ERA and 24 strikeouts in 30 2/3 innings pitched.

-- His last appearance was in relief on Friday when the right-hander threw 2/3 innings against the Detroit Tigers while allowing hits.
+- The righty last appeared in relief on Sunday, when he tossed 2/3 innings against the Detroit Tigers while giving up hits.

-- The 23-year-old has amassed an ERA of 6.91, with 11.9 strikeouts per nine innings, in three games this season.
-Opponents are batting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.